sivareddyit/qubership-envgene/docs/use-cases/calculator-cli.md

 **Steps:**

 1. The `generate_effective_set` job runs in the pipeline:
-   1. Reads Solution SBOM and extracts `deployPostfix` values from application elements
+   1. Reads SD and extracts `deployPostfix` values from application elements
-   2. For each `deployPostfix` value from Solution SBOM:
+   2. For each `deployPostfix` value from SD:
       1. Attempts exact match: searches for a Namespace folder in Environment Instance whose name exactly matches the `deployPostfix` value
       2. Finds exact match
       3. Uses that Namespace folder

 **Results:**

-1. `deployPostfix` value from Solution SBOM is matched to the Namespace folder with exact name match
+1. `deployPostfix` value from SD is matched to the Namespace folder with exact name match
-2. Applications from Solution SBOM are associated with the matching Namespace folder in Effective Set
+2. Applications from SD are associated with the matching Namespace folder in Effective Set

 ### UC-CC-DP-2: BG Domain Match